 Gain the knowledge, skills, and experience to contribute effectively in a higher education position

-This 30-credit, online degree is designed so that students can tailor the program for their professional goals or prepare for doctoral study, if desired.
-The curriculum, taught by experienced faculty, will be beneficial to professionals in all areas of a university, including:
+The Master's in Higher Education Administration is a 30-credit, online program flexibly designed so that students can tailor the coursework to fit their professional goals.
+The curriculum, taught by experienced faculty, will be beneficial to professionals in all areas of higher education, including:

 - Enrollment management

 Duquesne University's online M.S. in Higher Education Administration provides students with the knowledge and experience necessary to become institutional leaders ready to advance America's diverse array of colleges and universities.
 Graduates of the online Master's in Higher Education Administration program carry with them a broad, holistic understanding of university structures and operational areas, as well as the ability to identify and analyze problems, craft data-driven solutions, and cast vision for future practice.